astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 ## Wrapping it up
 I hope you enjoyed this first look at Proactive Initialization, and learned a bit more about how to observe and understand your workloads on AWS Lambda.
 If you want to track metrics and/or APM traces for proactively initialized functions, it's available for anyone using Datadog.

-This was also my first post as an [AWS Serverless Hero!](https://aws.amazon.com/developer/community/heroes/aj-stuyvenberg/), so if you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or reach out on [twitter](https://twitter.com/astuyve) with any questions.
+This was also my first post as an [AWS Serverless Hero!](https://aws.amazon.com/developer/community/heroes/aj-stuyvenberg/) So if you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or reach out on [twitter](https://twitter.com/astuyve) with any questions.